Your money-making expert. Financial journalist, TV and radio personality.

 Here, we’ve pulled together a few ideas and resources that you can utilise to stop money worries taking over your life.
 Read on for a few suggestions…

 Debt is something that we, as Brits, often feel uncomfortable talking about.
 The truth, though, is that if you do speak about it you’re likely to realise that more people than you expect are also negatively affected.
-And with the COVID-19 situation ongoing for the foreseeable future, alongside confirmation that we are in another recession, the furlough scheme winding down and the likelihood of redundancies increasing, this situation is going to become all too familiar to huge numbers of people.
+And with COVID-19, the war in Ukraine, soaring inflation and the cost of living adding to our stresses, this situation is likely all too familiar to huge numbers of people.

 It’s important to realise that there is no shame in debt, that you’re not alone in it, and (mostly importantly) that it’s not a failure on your part.
 Realising these things is the first step in your journey to stopping debt overwhelming yourself.
 Read our guide about where to find free, confidential debt advice to seek professional help.

-If you’ve been made redundant as a result of COVID-19, you might be worried about what happens next.
+If you’ve been made redundant as a result of the cost of living crisis, you might be worried about what happens next.
 How long will your redundancy payout last?
 Should you use this time to upskill?
 How should you go about looking for a new job in a time of social distancing and recurrent local lockdowns?

 Yes, a basic one – but one that’s important, nonetheless.
 If you’ve been in a well paid job, maybe you haven’t had to budget too much.
 Maybe those credit card bills were easy to pay back every month, without many constraints being put on your finances.